By Deborah Seagull, Ph.D.

 Being able to express these feelings authentically, and finding ways to manage these emotions as well as creating ways to cope with uncertainty, goes a very long way.
 Sometimes the most difficult thing is to be honest about the fears and share them with others to know that you aren’t alone with this.
 It is also important to know that you have power and agency in your life, and many choices that you make.
 Your choice of diet, exercise, assertiveness with your physicians and family members go a long way to push away feelings of vulnerability and powerlessness.
 You also have resources to reach out to others in a similar situation, which can be a tremendous source of comfort.

-In my talk on April 7th, I will explore some of these difficult feelings as well as ways that you can combat the fears of recurrence that plague so many survivors.
+You can listen to an archive of a presentation where I explored some of these difficult feelings, as well as ways that you can combat the fears of recurrence that plague so many survivors.
 This will be a chance to learn techniques, explore feelings, and connect to others that can relate to these fears.

 About the author: Deborah Seagull, PhD, earned her doctorate degree from the Derner Institute at Adelphi University in N.Y., specializing in psychoanalytic and health psychology.
 She worked at the cancer center at Pennsylvania Hospital for the 8 years, helping people diagnosed with cancer and their families cope with the illness.
 She is currently in private practice in Center City Philadelphia and continues to focus on this population.